ymherklotz/vericert/README.md

 ## Opening Vericert directory

-These instructions are also present on the desktop of the VM as a PDF for easier copy-pasting (`~/vericert-pldi2024/README.pdf`).
+These instructions are also present on the VM as a PDF for easier copy-pasting (`~/vericert-pldi2024/README.pdf` or `~/Desktop/README.pdf`).

 Launch a terminal (from the sidebar) and then go into the `vericert-pldi2024`
 directory: